attilathedud/cesgen/README.md

 With one line of code we have easily accomplished our job!

 ### Build & Development
-cesgen is build with Python 3 and Qt5, but will run with Python 2.7 and Qt4.
+cesgen is built with Python 2.7 and Qt4.
 To change the Qt interface, make sure you run ./build_res.sh after modifying the .ui file.